 Winter won’t last forever (really).
-Despite the low temps, short days and seemingly endless snow shoveling ahead for much of the country, it is never too early to start dreaming about your Colorado summer vacation plans.
-Here are five reasons to put Ouray, Colo., on the top of your to-do list this summer.
+Despite the low temps, short days and seemingly endless snow shoveling ahead it is never too early to start dreaming about your Colorado summer vacation plans.
+Here are five reasons to put Ouray CO on the top of your to-do list this summer.

 #1 – The Road Less Traveled

 One of the most enjoyable ways to explore the beauty of Ouray is to take a tour into the mountains – via jeep, ATV or off-highway motorcycle.
 Ouray CO is such a hotbed for this action that it’s been nicknamed “Jeep Capital of the World.”
 Bring your own, rent a vehicle in town or hire an experienced, knowledgeable guide to show you the sites along the old wagon roads prospectors and miners built in the 1800s and 1900s.
 Off-road staging areas are available at Eureka, Hensen Creek near Lake City, Canyon Creek, half a mile southwest of Lake San Cristobal and on Highway 550 south of Ouray at the Engineer Pass turnoff.
 ATV enthusiasts will not want to miss The Alpine Loop Back Country Byway system, a 60-mile road carved through the San Juans that connects the towns of Lake City, Ouray and Silverton.
 If you take a jeep tour with one of the reputable companies in town, you can arrange for a pickup in front of the main hotel lobby.